-.
-0 (Order -- 3 bits): 0 bit is used to indicate the wavelength assignment constraint in regard to the order of wavelength assignment to be returned by the PCE.
-This case is only applied when M bit is set to ''explicit.''
-The following indicators should be defined:
+The Wavelength Selection TLV is used to indicate the wavelength selection constraint in regard to the order of wavelength assignment to be returned by the PCE.
+This TLV is only applied when M bit is set in the WA Object specified in Section 4.1.
+This TLV MUST NOT be used when the M bit is cleared.